 History of the Accreditation Program

 The President's Commission on Law Enforcement and Administration of Justice (1967) called for significant improvements in all aspects of the American criminal justice system.
-Most of the recommendations dealt directly or indirectly with the police.
 More specifically, the Commission urged law enforcement agencies to implement sweeping reforms in personnel structure, officer selection and training, community relations, and overall management practices.
 It also advocated enhanced coordination of services and greater clarification of operational policies.

 Important legal developments subsequently made the need to improve law enforcement services even more urgent.
 In 1978, the U. S. Supreme Court held for the first time that a municipality can be held directly liable for violating a person's constitutional rights under 42 USC, section 1983, of the Civil Rights Act of 1871 (Monell v.
 Department of Social Services of the City of New York).
 The courts have critically examined the operations of municipal governments and public agencies ever since.